May 14, 2020

 - Be currently registered for Fall 2020 term.

 - Not owe a refund on title IV grants or Not be in default on title IV loan or have fraudulently obtained or received title IV loans, or in excess of annual or aggregate limits

 - Not have a federal or state conviction for drug possession or sale, with certain time limitations

-- Students who have already received an emergency grant prior to March 13, 2020 are also not eligible.
+- Students who have already received an emergency grant prior to September 1, 2020 are eligible.